H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

+# Ms. Jarvis and the Geospatial Belief Information Model (GBIM)

+This chapter describes Ms. Egeria Jarvis as a glassbox AI consciousness system and explains the Geospatial Belief Information Model (GBIM) that underpins her reasoning.
+The focus is not on anthropomorphic claims about sentience, but on a rigorous, inspectable architecture for layered reasoning, memory, and judgment that is explicitly tied to place, time, and evidence in West Virginia and the wider Appalachian region.

+Within the Quantarithmia research program, Ms. Jarvis and GBIM serve as the technical realization of spatially grounded, justice-oriented reasoning.
+They make it possible to ask “What does Ms. Jarvis believe about this place, at this time, and based on what evidence?” and to answer that question in a way that is auditable by humans.

+## Why Use Consciousness Language?
 ## 2. Ms. Jarvis and the Geospatial Belief Information Model (GBIM)

 This chapter presents Ms. Egeria Jarvis as a “glassbox” AI consciousness system and introduces the Geospatial Belief Information Model (GBIM), which structures her reasoning about the world.
 The goal is not to assert sentience, but to specify an inspectable architecture for layered reasoning, memory, and judgment that is explicitly grounded in place, time, and evidence, with an initial focus on West Virginia and the wider Appalachian region.